 Over the years, the NCPA has been pivotal in bringing forth reforms.
 Below is a timeline of some NCPA activities and accomplishments:

-- Sponsored an Athletes Bill of Rights, which was voted into California law and requires high-revenue athletic programs to provide protections such as scholarships for permanently injured athletes, sports-related medical coverage, and scholarships for degree completion.
+2012: Co-sponsored The Student-Athletes’ Bill of Rights, which was voted into California law and requires high-revenue athletic programs to provide scholarships for permanently injured athletes, sports-related medical coverage, and scholarships for degree completion.

 It has become evident that, as the NCPA succeeds, college athletes gain the basic protections they so desperately need.